eellpp/pubScratchpad/biz/advice.md

+> Step one is to develop just enough to get couple of sales from target market segment.
+Validate the market from analysing the customer requirement.
+What ever happened till now is a pilot.
+A throwaway effort or code.
+Most of the time you would have no sale and go back to square one, trying something new.
+Once you have crossed this stage, take it to beta level by putting proper software stack and practices in place.
+Start thinking about team , scalability etc.
+---
+> Hardest step in business is go from 0 to $1K recurring monthly profit.
+This will force you to get your market segment figured out and all the hard work done.
+Most people, from outside, think that difficulty in running business is linear and would put all the effort in developing fancy stuff based on their mental model of the problem.
+They know that running business is multi disciplinary process but underestimate on how steep is the difficulty , in each of those disciplines, during those first steps.
 ---
 > For people who’re in a financial position to handle some paycheck risk, I’ts recommended to do a startup.
 Either from social background or by virtue of being in place and time where your skills are in great demand.